davidralphlewis/binaryephemera/_notes/Twine.md

 Twine is an open source piece of software used for making non linear interactive fiction.
 It's built on [[Tiddlywiki]].

-I used to make this [https://www.davidralphlewis.co.uk/reality-adjustments/](weird poetry thing) called *Reality Adjustments.* I've found it quite easy to use.
+I used to make this [[weird poetry thing|https://www.davidralphlewis.co.uk/reality-adjustments/]] called *Reality Adjustments.* I've found it quite easy to use.